doheelee0328/cocktail-recipie/README.md

 # Cocktail recipe

-In Code First Girls, Our team worked collaboratively to design and develop a website using HTML, CSS, and JavaScript, with a focus on creating a platform for users to explore and learn about different cocktail recipes.
+In Code First Girls, our team worked collaboratively to design and develop a website using HTML, CSS, and JavaScript, with a focus on creating a platform for users to explore and learn about different cocktail recipes.
 The website includes a homepage that features a navigation bar, allowing users to easily access different sections of the website.

 One of the notable features of the website is the "Favorite Recipes" section, which allows users to easily access their preferred cocktail recipes.
-Additionally, your team implemented a newsletter sign-up feature, enabling users to receive regular updates on new recipes and other content on the website.
+Additionally, our team implemented a newsletter sign-up feature, enabling users to receive regular updates on new recipes and other content on the website.

 The website is designed to be user-friendly, with clear instructions and beautiful images for each cocktail recipe.
 Each section of the website features a visually appealing image that captures the essence of the cocktails being showcased, enhancing the overall user experience.